Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Simulating plays

 \section{Simulating plays}

-Having fit the models for the MDP, our next task is to simulate plays using these models.
-Algorithm 1 details the conceptual structure of the simulation process.
-The algorithm takes as inputs the MDP components: a transition probability tensor, a shot policy, and a reward function.
-We use the MCMC posterior draws from Stan for these inputs which naturally propagate the uncertainty in the MDP estimation through to our simulations, making the process analogous to a posterior predictive distribution.
+Having fit the models for the latent components of the MDP, our next task is to simulate plays using these models.
+In this section, we first describe our algorithm for simulating a basketball play and we conclude the section by comparing our simulations to the observed trajectories.